-If all the rumours are true, L-arginine seems to be a versatile little amino acid.
+L-arginine is a versatile little amino acid.
 Some of its supposed benefits include reduced blood pressure, relief from angina, and even increased output in the gym (although this is more likely to be founded in “broscience” than actual science).

-It is also rumoured to improve erectile function.
-In this complete guide to L-Arginine for erections, we delve into the science behind L-Arginine’s reported ability to improve erectile function, and examine just how effective it is for treating erectile dysfunction.
+It is also said to improve erectile function.
+In this complete guide to L-Arginine for erections, we delve into the science behind L-Arginine’s ability to improve erectile function, and examine how effective it is for treating erectile dysfunction.

 What is L-Arginine?